cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ##### Application Deployments

-This section allows to specify the if the deployments will be done on all instances at once or one by one.
+Beanstalk allows to specify the if the deployments will be done on all instances at once or one by one.
+This helps ensuring at aleast one application node is up while the other is being deployed with the new code.

 ##### Configuration Updates

-This section allows to specify the if the configuration changes on VMs will be done on all instances at once or one by one.  (see
+Similar to application deployments, we also specify if the configuration changes on VMs will be done on all instances at once or one by one. (see
 @fig:aws-beanstalk-config-updates-1).

 ![AWS Beanstalk](images/elastic_beanstalk-25.png){#fig:aws-beanstalk-config-updates-1}

 #### Security

-This section allows to map the the following list of attributes
+The security section has options to map the following list of attributes:

 * Service Role - AWS role that beanstalk will assume.
 This role specifies the permissions to beanstalk to provision resources like